Junesamba/hello-world/README.md

 # hello-world
-For practice only and possibly more.
+For practice only.
 And more.
+And now, let's dance a little samba!